webqit/quantum-js/README.md

 </details>
 -->

-But is language-level reactivity really viable?
+But is language-level reactivity really possible?
 Here we go!

 <!--